A Sacred Responsibility: Caring for Older Adult Parents While Leading Your Church

 A 2023 report from the National Council on Aging shows that nearly 95% of adults over age 65 have at least one chronic condition such as diabetes, arthritis, heart disease, or dementia; about 80% have two or more.
 One in four older adults struggles with behavioral or mental health issues such as depression, anxiety, or substance abuse.
 Each year, nearly three million have serious falls; every 11 seconds, one is treated in the emergency room; and every 19 minutes, one dies.

-How do you take on the responsibility of caring for your elderly loved ones?
+How do you take on the responsibility of caring for your older adult loved ones?

 Where do you begin?

-Ideally, families should begin conversations around eldercare so that plans that honor the wishes of the elderly parent can be put in place before a crisis arises.
+Ideally, families should begin conversations around eldercare so that plans that honor the wishes of the older adult parent can be put in place before a crisis arises.
 These conversations are best had when parents are still able to make their own decisions about their future medical care.

 • Advance Care Planning involves discussing and preparing for future decisions about an individual’s medical care should they become seriously ill or unable to communicate their wishes.